 … My Butterfly.

-I made sure that the ladies were all gone before I went in to GEH.
-Maybe I could get in there and get back to Bellevue before they returned.
-My first meeting was with the members of the bank to sign the papers finalizing the sale of Esclava.
-Thankfully, that task was completed very quickly and the deal was done.
+I make sure that the ladies are all gone before I go in to GEH.
+Maybe I can get in there and get back to Bellevue before they return.
+My first meeting is with the members of the bank to sign the papers finalizing the sale of Esclava.
+Thankfully, that task is completed very quickly, and the deal is done.
 Next, I touch bases with Welch about the background check on Millfeld, which he assures me that he will have by Monday.
 This makes me happy.

 “Any more news on any of our developing situations?”
 I ask.

 “Excellent,” I say, almost wanting to rub my hands together like the villains in the old silent movies.
 “Butterfly will be very pleased to hear that.
-What about the names that I have given you?”
+What about the names that I’ve given you?”
 Welch pulls out his iPad.

 “Third Quarter Projections”… then “Probabilities”… then “Information.”
 Inside that file are two very important projects—”PFB” for “Project Free Butterfly” and “PDP” for “Project Destroy Pedophile.”
 I open “PFB.”

 Being a man of means myself, I know that the worst thing that you can do to a wealthy person is to take all of their money away.
 They can’t function without it after having functioned with it for so long.
-So the first thing I plan to do to all of these entitled fucks is to bankrupt any of them that may still have money or have made their own fortunes.
-If they are still living off Mommy and Daddy’s money, then I will bankrupt Mommy and Daddy.
-My reach and power goes far.
-Short of tickling the feet of the mob, I will bring every one of these fuckers down.
+So, the first thing I plan to do to all of these entitled fucks is to bankrupt any of them that may still have money or have made their own fortunes.
+If they’re still living off Mommy and Daddy’s money, then I’ll bankrupt Mommy and Daddy.
+My reach and power go far.
+Short of tickling the feet of the mob, I’ll bring every one of these fuckers down.

 “You seem to need quite a bit of security, Mr. Grey,” the tall, young man says while entering my office.

 “That’s none of your concern.
 What do you want?”
 I ask flatly.